appserver-io/appserver/doc/source/deployment.rst

 Windows Notes
 -------------

-The above examples use Unix shell commands.
+The above examples use UNIX shell commands.
 Windows equivalents are:

 +-----------------------------------------+----------------------------------------+
 | UNIX                                    | Windows                                |